Flamethrower: US military

 The United States Marines used flamethrowers in the Korean and Vietnam Wars.
 The M132 armored flamethrower, an M113 armored personnel carrier with a mounted flamethrower, was successfully used in the conflict.
 Flamethrowers have not been in the U.S. arsenal since 1978, when the Department of Defense unilaterally stopped using them — the last American infantry flamethrower was the Vietnam-era M9-7.
 They have been deemed of questionable effectiveness in modern combat, though some have made the case for their tactical employment.

-U.S. army flamethrowers developed up to the M9 model.
-In the M9 the propellant tank is a sphere below the left fuel tank and does not project backwards.

 Israel

 Crude homemade flamethrowers were built by Irgun in the late 1940s.

 China

 The PLA adopted the Type 74 flamethrower, a copy of the Soviet LPO-50.
 It was later used in the Sino-Vietnamese War.

 Vietnam

 LPO-50 and Type 74 flamethrowers were used by NVA forces during the Vietnam War.

 Iraq

 The Iraqi army used LPO-50 flamethrowers during the Iran-Iraq War.

 Post-1980s

 Non-flamethrower incendiary weapons remain in modern military arsenals.
-Thermobaric weapons may have been fielded in Afghanistan by the United States (2008) and have been used by Russia in Ukraine (2022).
 The U.S. and U.S.S.R. both developed a rocket launcher specifically for the deployment of incendiary munitions, respectively the M202 FLASH and the RPO "Rys" ancestor of the RPO-A Shmel.